 The effects of frost on lawn

-Author: Stefan Palm Date Posted: 18 July 2023
+Author: Stefan Palm Date Posted: 31 July 2024

-How does frost affect lawn?
+How does frost affect lawns?

 Some lawns are affected more than others.
-Generally speaking, there are two categories of lawns in Australia.
-Cool season grasses like tall fescue and ryegrass and warm season grasses including couch, kikuyu and buffalo.
-The warm season grasses are the most common types in South Australia and also the most likely to succumb to colour loss when they are frosted.
+Generally speaking, there are two categories of lawns in Australia: cool-season grasses like tall fescue and ryegrass and warm-season grasses, including couch, kikuyu, and buffalo.
+The warm-season grasses are the most common types in South Australia and also the most likely to succumb to colour loss when they are frosted.

-Cool season grasses like ryegrass and tall fescue have a sensational ability to stay green in Winter, even under the coldest of conditions.
-They are commonly referred to as frost tolerant or Winter hardy.
-Cool season grasses naturally germinate and grow in much cooler temperatures than warm season grasses.
+Cool-season grasses like ryegrass and tall fescue have a sensational ability to stay green in Winter, even under the coldest of conditions.
+They are commonly referred to as frost-tolerant or winter-hardy.
+Cool-season grasses naturally germinate and grow in much cooler temperatures than warm-season grasses.
 Autumn, Winter and Spring are their prime growing times as they enjoy the cooler temperatures these months bring.
 Put simply, these grasses are in season and looking their best during the cooler months.
 Along with this, they have a natural defence against frost.
 They contain what are called IRI proteins.
 IRI stands for Ice re-crystallisation inhibition.
 It’s like an antifreeze protein that stops the leaf from freezing when exposed to frost.
 This enables them to hold onto their colour.

-Warm season grasses, as the name suggests, prefer the warmer times of the year.
+Warm-season grasses, as the name suggests, prefer the warmer times of the year.
 When the weather consistently dips down below the mid-teens, they slow down and go into dormancy.
 When a lawn goes into dormancy, it doesn’t mean it automatically loses its colour, it simply means the lawn has stopped growing.
 The degree to which it discolours will depend on a few things, but the major player is how cold it gets.
-Warm season grasses do not contain IRI proteins which means they will freeze if it gets cold enough, and of course, when you freeze a plant, you damage its cell walls which results in colour loss.
+Warm-season grasses do not contain IRI proteins, which means they will freeze if it gets cold enough, and of course, when you freeze a plant, you damage its cell walls, which results in colour loss.
 The other interesting thing about warm-season grasses is that many of them contain anthocyanins.
 Anthocyanins are purple-coloured pigments that become more prominent when the lawn is in dormancy.
 This is particularly evident in some couches and buffaloes during the Winter.
 In some instances, you can actually see the runners and blades turn a deep purple.

 The good news for South Australians is that frost won't kill your lawn.
 It will only discolour it, so in that sense, it's just a cosmetic effect.
 As soon as Winter turns to Spring, your lawn will awake from its dormancy and begin to grow again, re-growing the blades that have been burnt by the frost, so don’t worry too much if your lawn takes a colour hit this Winter.